10 Business Strategy Examples (And Why It’s Important To Have One)

-The business strategy is intended to help you reach your business objectives.
-With a vision for the direction of the business, you can create clear instructions in the business strategy for what needs to be done and who is responsible for it.
+A business strategy is intended to help you reach your business objectives.
+With a vision for the direction of the business, you can create clear instructions in the business strategy for what needs to be done and who is responsible for completing each step.

 2. Core values

-The business strategy guides top-level executives as well as departments about what should and should not be done, according to the organization's core values.
+A business strategy guides top-level executives, as well as departments, about what should and should not be done, according to the organization's core values.
 It helps everyone stay on the same page and with the same goals.

 3. SWOT analysis